 - Alexa Integration

 All of the above products can integrate with Alexa in one way or another, but if you are looking to make the most out of Alexa, including the ability to easily control smart home appliances, you might want to check out the products that are actually manufactured by Amazon.
-These require no other purchases to make full use of the smart assistant and provide more of those “wow” moments that come with having a fully voice controlled speaker sitting in your living room.
+Of course, you can find a great soundbar for Roku TV or FireTV, but you’ll need to search thoroughly online.
+These require no other purchases to make full use of the smart assistant and provide more of those “wow” moments that come with having a fully voice-controlled speaker sitting in your living room, like the one in our Bose portable smart speaker review.
 If you are more tied to the Google ecosystem, however, you might want to go with the Sonos products, as they offer the ability to choose which smart assistant you prefer.

 - Sound Quality and Stereo Pairing

-All of the above speakers sound pretty darned good, but if hifi audio is your bag, make sure you pick one with a wide array of audio enhancement features, including a customizable EQ, high quality digital amplifiers and a built-in woofer, to enhance bass response.
-Some of the products on the above list also feature a mid-woofer, which truly does make the mid-range pop.
+All of the above speakers sound pretty darned good, but if hifi audio is your bag, make sure you pick one with a wide array of audio enhancement features, including a customizable EQ, high-quality digital amplifiers, and a built-in woofer, to enhance bass response.
+Some of the products (like a great Dolby Atmos soundbar) on the above list also feature a mid-woofer, which truly does make the mid-range pop.
 Additionally, if you want to go for a stereo image, or if you just want to buy a bunch of speakers to place throughout the home, go with products that can easily be paired with one another.
 All of the Amazon and Sonos-branded speakers come with this functionality.
-Finally, make sure you buy something with an audio out, so you can connect it to your home stereo system.
+Finally, make sure you buy something with audio out, so you can connect it to your home stereo system.
 All of the above products boast this feature.

 - Smart Home and Bluetooth Integration

-If you are looking for a simple entrypoint to the smart home craze, pick a product with full Alexa functionality, which will allow you to control the basics of any related home automation system.
-If you are looking for advanced control, however, you might want to go with the Echo Plus, which features a built-in ZigBee hub that really lets you get in there and fine tune.
-For instance, without a form of smart home hub, a Philips Hue light bulb can change to about a dozen different colors.
+If you are looking for a simple entry point to the smart home craze, pick a product with full Alexa functionality, which will allow you to control the basics of any related home automation system.
+If you are looking for advanced control, however, you might want to go with the Echo Plus, which features a built-in ZigBee hub that really lets you get in there and fine-tune.
+For instance, without a form of a smart home hub, a Philips Hue light bulb can change to about a dozen different colors.
 With a hub, you can choose from 16 million color combinations.
-Most, though not all, of the above products also boast Bluetooth integration, meaning you can easily use your phone to stream music and the like, without even having to ask Alexa anything.
+Most, though not all, of the above products, also boast Bluetooth integration, meaning you can easily use your phone to stream music and the like, without even having to ask Alexa anything.